Here are the Top 10 Reasons a K-1 Fiance Visas are denied.

 Reason 9.
 The Consular Officer has reason to believe that the relationship is not real.
 This includes, but is not limited to, a large age difference between the parties, limited visits between the parties, different religions, not speaking a same language, not complying with cultural norms of the fiance’s country, or there being a short amount of time from the time of meeting to the time of applying for the fiancé visa.

 Reason 10.
 Your fiancé has a bad interview.
 This is a big reason.
 Your fiancé should know a lot about you in order to have a good interview.
-It may be embarrassing to you but tell her all about yourself, your past relationships and any criminal history.
+It may be embarrassing to you but tell her all about yourself, your current economic situation (job, living situation etc.), your past relationships and any criminal history.
 If something is brought up about you at the interview your fiance should know about it.
 Not knowing important facts about you is a serious red flag to USCIS.
 You should go over the fiance visa interview questions with your fiance prior to his or her interview.
 Your fiance should also bring plenty of evidence, including, but not limited to, all documents filed in the case, to the interview.

 If all goes well in the process the fiance visa should be either approved the same day or within about a week.
-You fiance will then come to the United States and you will have 90 days to get married.
+You fiance will then come to the United States and you will have 90 days to get married to you.
 You will then file the adjustment of status paperwork so that your fiance may obtain his or her permanent residency (green card).

 Sometimes, I am asked if there is a way to bring a fiance into the United States sooner.
 For example, in H-1b cases there is something known as premium processing.
 Basically, the employer in this type of case can pay an an extra filing fee so that the case can be adjudicated sooner.
 Unfortunately, at present, premium processing is not available in fiance visa cases.
 For now the best way to bring your fiance into the United States is to file a quality petition, with strong supporting evidence, and avoid the 10 reasons fiance visas are denied described above.